 \section{Bundles over spaces of links and resulting real cohomology classes}

 We now use the compactification from Section \ref{Section3} to construct bundles over spaces of links (Section \ref{BundleOverLinkSpace}) and pull back spherical cohomology classes (Section \ref{SphericalMaps}).
 We then fiberwise integrate differential forms (Section \ref{FiberwiseIntegrals}) and recall why this produces a cohomology class out of any graph cocycle (Section \ref{VanishingAndGraphCohomology}).
 The purpose of this detour into de Rham cohomology (which is not used in our main construction) is to connect our main construction to previous results.
 In particular, we need the nontriviality of the resulting cohomology classes (Theorem \ref{FTFTI-Analogue}).
-This Section will be mostly familiar material to readers acquainted with the work of Cattaneo et al \cite{CCRL-AGT} (or of Bott and Taubes \cite{BottTaubes} or of Munson, Volic, and the author \cite{KMV}).
-Our choice of the Kuperberg--Thurston compactification from Section \ref{Section3} (which is ``smaller'' than the canonical Fulton--Macpherson/Axelrod--Singer compactification) is the only new twist, but Lemma \ref{IntegralsAreTheSame} ensures that this causes no difficulties.
+This Section will be mostly familiar material to readers acquainted with for example the work of Bott and Taubes \cite{BottTaubes}or Cattaneo et al.~\cite{CCRL-AGT} or Munson, Volic, and the author \cite{KMV}.
+Our choice of the Kuperberg--Thurston compactification from Section \ref{Section3} (which is ``smaller'' than the canonical Axelrod--Singer compactification) is the only new twist, but Lemma \ref{IntegralsAreTheSame} ensures that this causes no difficulties.